Exchange student ambassadors share their experiences at Queen's Law.

 Nature!
 Nature!
 Mother-flipping-Nature!
 Kingston has beautiful city parks, but also a number of smaller conservation areas.
 My number one recommendation is to take the time while the weather allows it and soak up all of the beautiful scenery Ontario has to offer.
 Also, I cannot recommend cycling on Wolf Island enough - the ferry is free and it’s gorgeous!

 Go swimming!
-If, like me, you arrived in fall expecting colder weather only to find its still pumping at a steady 27 degrees you might be able to sneak in a swim in the beautiful lake!
+If, like me, you arrived in the fall expecting colder weather only to find it still pumping at a steady 27 degrees you might be able to sneak in a swim in the beautiful lake!
 Now, there are a number of spots to choose from, depending on the distance you are willing to travel, but I would recommend chatting up locals and asking about more “secret” spots for extra beautiful dips!

-Insert honourable mention to the nightlife in Kingston, this is a small town with a big University, it should come as no surprise that there are a variety of bars and clubs on Princess Street, not to mention a fair share of house parties and Aberdeen street parties during the start of the semester.
+Insert honourable mention to the nightlife in Kingston, this is a small town with a big University, so it should come as no surprise that there are a variety of bars and clubs on Princess Street, not to mention a fair share of house parties and Aberdeen street parties during the start of the semester.

 Yes, when I found out I was going on the exchange the first thing I googled was “good food Kingston Canada”.
 So here’s a brief list of discoveries (on a budget!) that you cannot skip.
 There are so many others, but these were my repeat visits!

-1. Coffee Way Donuts: a Kingston staple and a challenge (completely made up by myself) to try each one of their deep fried pockets of love while in Kingston.
+1. Coffee Way Donuts: a Kingston staple and a challenge (completely made up by myself) to try each one of their deep-fried pockets of love while in Kingston.

 2. Northside+Espresso: Hands-down the best coffee in Kingston.
 Yes, I tried nearly all the cups this town has to offer.
 Get the flat white, you’re welcome.